Synthesizing Evidence: Data-Pooling as a Tool for Treatment Selection in Online Experiments

 \AUTHOR{Chengzhang Li} \AFF{Shanghai Jiao Tong University, \EMAIL{cz.li@sjtu.edu.cn}}

 \AUTHOR{Ying Rong} \AFF{Shanghai Jiao Tong University, \EMAIL{yrong@sjtu.edu.cn}}

 \AUTHOR{Renyu (Philip) Zhang} \AFF{The Chinese University of Hong Kong, \EMAIL{philipzhang@cuhk.edu.hk}} }

 \ABSTRACT{ Randomized experiments are the gold standard for causal inference but face significant challenges in business applications, including limited traffic allocation, the need for heterogeneous treatment effect estimation, and the complexity of managing overlapping experiments.
 These factors lead to high variability in treatment effect estimates, making data-driven policy roll-out difficult.
-To address these issues, we introduce the data-pooling treatment roll-out (\our) framework, which enhances policy roll-out by pooling data across experiments rather than focusing narrowly on individual ones. \our\ can effectively accommodate both overlapping and non-overlapping traffic scenarios, regardless of linear or nonlinear model specifications.
-We demonstrate the framework’s robustness through a three-pronged validation: (a) theoretical analysis shows that \our\ surpasses the traditional difference-in-mean and ordinary least squares methods under non-overlapping experiments, particularly when the number of experiments is large; (b) synthetic simulations confirm its adaptability in complex scenarios with overlapping traffic, rich covariates and nonlinear specifications; and (c) empirical applications to two experimental datasets from real-world platforms, demonstrating its effectiveness in guiding customized policy roll-outs for subgroups within a single experiment, as well as in coordinating policy deployments across multiple experiments with overlapping scenarios.
+To address these issues, we introduce the data-pooling treatment roll-out (\our) framework, which enhances policy roll-out by pooling data across experiments rather than focusing narrowly on individual ones.
+We establish formal theoretical guarantees for \our\ in non-overlapping experiments under linear specifications, and evaluate its performance under overlapping traffic, rich covariates, and nonlinear specifications through synthetic simulations and real-world applications.
+We demonstrate the framework’s robustness through a three-pronged validation: (a) theoretical analysis shows that \our\ surpasses the traditional difference-in-means and ordinary least squares methods under non-overlapping experiments, particularly when the number of experiments is large; (b) synthetic simulations confirm its adaptability in complex scenarios with overlapping traffic, rich covariates and nonlinear specifications; and (c) empirical applications to two experimental datasets from real-world platforms, demonstrate its effectiveness in guiding customized policy roll-outs for subgroups within a single experiment and coordinating policy deployments across multiple experiments with overlapping scenarios.
 By reducing estimation variability to improve decision-making effectiveness, \our\ provides a scalable, practical solution for online platforms to better leverage their experimental data in today’s increasingly complex business environments. }

 \KEYWORDS{Randomized Experiments, Data Pooling, Roll-out Policies, Experimentation on Online Platforms, Decision-aware Estimation.}